T0gan/GSoC_2022_QMLHEP_Tasks/README.md

 * Implementation of Quantum Generative Adversarial Networks to Perform High Energy Physics Analysis at the LHC

-* Quantum Convolutional Neural Networks for High Energy Physics Analysis at the LHC

 * Quantum Graph Neural Networks for High Energy Physics Analysis at the LHC

 * Implementation of Quantum Variational Autoencoders to Perform High Energy Physics Analysis at the LHC